Hints and Tips

 How long should I run my filter and chlorinator?

 Every pool is different and has its own requirements.
-Typically we run a pool 8 hours in summer and 4 hours in winter.
+Typically we run a pool 8 hours a day in summer and 4 hours a day in winter.

 Contact us to discuss further how best to run your pool to save money and keep it looking at its best.